pyOpenSci/software-peer-review/_sources/how-to/editors-guide.md.txt

 - Don't forget to change the status tag of the issue to `6/pyOS-approved` 🚀🚀🚀`.
 - If the package moves on to JOSS - be sure to continue to update the labels to track the JOSS review process (but do NOT remove the `6/pyOS-approved` label).
-- Update the YAML at the top of the issue with the version of the package that was approved, Zenodo DOI for the approved version and the date approved.
+- Update the YAML at the top of the issue with the:
+  - version of the package that was approved,
+  - Zenodo DOI for the approved version and
+  - the date approved.

 ```markdown
 Archive: UPDATE-THIS-WITH-A-ZENODO-ARCHIVE-BADGE-TBD